ForestKatsch/forestkatsch.com/content/transcription/tom-mueller-interview-2017-05-02.md

 > Very nice.
 Well, all of us are so excited that you called and we just want to say--- give a huge thank you--- *[audience clapping]*

 Thank you!
 I'm always glad to talk with fans; you know, as you know, I'm a member of the LA astronomy society.
 I'm hugely into astronomy.
-I always was, as a kid..
+I always was, as a kid...
 I think I have one of these minds--- well, nobody can really fathom how big space is, but I'm one of the people--- who can fathom how unfathomable space is.
 And one of the things that always--- that I always thought about--- is every planet and every moon that we went to in this solar system was like a wow factor.
 There's just so much there; like Pluto, recently; there's so much more there than anybody ever thought.
 Just imagine what's out in the universe, in other star systems; you know, other galaxies.
 You can't imagine; it's just incredible.
 And it pains me that we're *[inaudible; confined?]* to Earth, and I'm trying to fix that as fast as I can.

 > In the meantime, we have nice pictures to look at, of space.